welman91/laundry.idomerchant.com/README.md

 ## Official Documentation

+### Mysql Database

+To start, please import sql database dump, it is located in folder database/idomerchant_laundry.sql.
+Please create new database on mysql and import this sql file.

 ### Installation

-First go inside project root folder, rename .env.example to .env, And then create mysql database with name idomerchant_laundry, please change db username and password in .env file according to your mysql settings.
+First go inside project root folder, rename .env.example to .env, And then change db username and password in .env file according to your mysql settings.

 Open terminal and run this command: